AhmedCoder2233/SpeckitHackathonComplete/frontend/docs/humanoid-robotics/bipedal-locomotion.md

 ---
 id: bipedal-locomotion
-title: Bipedal Locomotion: The Art of Walking
+title: "Bipedal Locomotion: The Art of Walking"
 ---

 # Bipedal Locomotion: The Art of Walking